 There are many reasons for how or why this unavailability comes about, but faculty and students should be cautious regarding the use a Virtual Private Network (VPN) as a work-around in that it may violate local laws and regulations.
 Suggested alternatives include using a different tool, as described below, or alternatives based on curricular and pedagogical flexibility.
 To discuss curricular and pedagogical alternatives, please contact the Center for Teaching & Learning.

-This matrix lays out technology tools, such as Zoom, and countries in which they may be blocked.
+This matrix lays out technology tools and countries in which they may be blocked.
 This information is subject to change.

 |Block Implemented (by country)|